rrich-kray/react-portfolio/README.md

 https://rrich-kray.github.io/project-portfolio/

 I consider this an MVP build, and plan to add several new features in the near future, including Modals that appear when a project is selected.
-These will provide additional project information, including a description and additional screenshots.
+These will provide additional project information, including a description and screenshots.

 ## How it Works